Rim032/simple_item_view/README.md

 [----Purpose----]

 This mod adds a way to view some information and stats of a weapon while also categorizing it.
+This can help you better understand what weapons are on the ground in-front of you.

 [----Reason----]